 I also blog at Ask What Else at WordPress, I Wonder If I Draw A Line Art Blog, and you can find me on Flickr.
 If you are interested in my art shops, see the links on my website for I Wonder If I Draw A Line.

 Thanks for stopping by…

 I taught Middle School Language Arts Media for thirty-one years and am now retired.
 Even so, I still understand that the world can be a global community, and building that community requires sharing and connections to understand each other and make the world better.

 Students today enjoy the connectedness of social networking; it is part of their very being.
-My goal now and when teaching is to bring my instruction into that cloud to teach the content required in ways that inspire online responsibility and ethics in this new, very public world.
+My goal now and when teaching is to bring my instruction and my current projects into that cloud to share content in ways that inspire online responsibility and ethics in this new, very public world.

 Please remember we are all learning.
 Neither my words nor those of my former students represent our school district, and our words belong to each of us as we strive to become better learners.

 We question, we converse, we express, we suggest, we explore.
 We ask, “What Else?”